-NURS3010: The Childbearing Family
+NURS3010 : The Childbearing Family

-Focuses on health promotion for the perinatal client and family including the newborn in the acute care and community setting.
-Evidence based nursing care of the childbearing families with application of pharmacology, physiology and pathophysiology.
+Focuses on health promotion for the perinatal client and family, including the newborn, in the acute care and community setting.
+Evidence-based nursing care of childbearing families with the application of pharmacology, physiology, and pathophysiology.
 Women's health is a component of this course.
-Clinical/Nursing lab component.
-Fee: Additional fee required.
+This class has a required clinical component.
+The student must register for a section of NURS3010L along with this didactic course.
+Both must be successfully completed to progress through the nursing program as outlined in the BSN Student Handbook.